SlotNSlot/whitepaper/whitepaper.md

 ### 3.1 <a name="head7">Make or Play</a> [[back to top]](#top)

-SlotNSlot is a platform that offers easy slot mechine creation for users who want to be a slot banker, and slots list with enough information for others who want to play.
-Unlike traditional online casinos, people in SlotNSlot have a chance to decide whether they will be a slot banker or just play slots others make.
-They may have a strategic option and make a strategic decision to win the game after considering their budget, slots list and etc. SlotNSlot team believe that this will bring a brand new pradigm to the scene.
+SlotNSlot is a platform where users can easily make slot machines with desired settings and play on those made by other users with the settings identifiable.
+Unlike traditional online casinos, users in SlotNSlot have a choice on whether they will be a slot banker and/or a player on other slots.
+They have a strategic decision to win the game after considering their budget, slots list and etc. SlotNSlot team believe that this will bring a brand new paradigm to the scene.

 Slot bankers are to determine some parameters of their slot machines to reap the most out of them, while generating the best experience for players visiting them.
 The most basic numbers to be determined are the total stake of ETH to wager on the specific machine(_totalStake_), and minimum/maximum bets allowed(_min_/_maxBet_).